Wilfred Bartrop: Honours

 His FA Cup winners medal was sold in 2008 for £14400 – more than twice its estimate price.

 Military service

 He joined the Royal Field Artillery as a Gunner in a Trench Mortar Battery.
 He was serving in Belgium when his unit came under heavy artillery fire at the river Escaut on 7 November 1918.
 Bartrop was severely wounded in the legs and chest by an airburst and died of wounds seconds later.
-His death took place 4 days before the end of the war.
+His death took place 4 days before the armistice.

-The opening display in an exhibition on football and the Great War at the National Football Museum, Manchester, UK (2014 to 2015) focuses on Wilfred Bartrop.
-The display includes photographs, archive film footage and memorabilia including Bartrop's FA Cup winner's medal.
+The opening display in an exhibition on Football and the Great War at the National Football Museum, Manchester, UK (2014 to 2015) focused on Wilfred Bartrop.
+The display included photographs, archive film footage and memorabilia including Bartrop's FA Cup winner's medal.